 Manual Object Detection | Unitlab Annotate

 Manual annotation works when you have 100 images.
-But it becomes unmanageable when you have 100,000.
+But it becomes impossible to manage when you have 100,000.
 At scale, manual labeling simply fails in multiple dimensions.

 Scripting for Data Annotation

 Another option is writing scripts—most often in Python—to automate labeling.
-Since many open-source libraries exist (such as OpenCV, Pillow, and Ultralytics), the idea is that you can automate much of the process with code.
+Since many open-source libraries exist (such as OpenCV, Pillow, and Ultralytics), the idea is to automate much of the process with code.

 A typical workflow looks like this: